tonocp/Paises-App/README.md

 # PaisesApp

-This is the GitHub repository for this project I made for searching *Countries* by *Name, Capital, Region, etc...* based on **Angular** and using REST Countries API https://restcountries.eu/
+This is the GitHub repository for this project I made.
+It's a **Single Page Application** Website for searching *Countries* by *Name, Capital, Region, etc...* based on **Angular** and using the *REST Countries API* from https://restcountries.eu/

 **Now it's deployed here https://paises-app-tcp.netlify.app/**